01-edu/public/subjects/doop.en.md

 In case of an invalid number of arguments the program prints nothing.

-In case of overflow the program prints `Overflow`.
+In case the result gives overflow the program prints `Overflow`.

-The program has to handle the modulo and division operations by 0 as shown on the output examples below.
+The program has to handle the module and division operations by 0 as shown on the output examples below.

 `fmt.Print` is authorized.